kc3-lang/kc3/README.md

 # C3 v0.1

 C3 is a programming language, inspired by C89, Elixir and Common Lisp.
-It aims to replace C89 with an Elixir syntax.
+It aims to better C89 with an Elixir syntax.

 ```
 defmodule C3 do